malcolmsailor/midani/README.md

 ## Known issues

-Output files don't always play back correctly with Quicktime:
+[VLC](https://www.videolan.org/vlc/index.html) is recommended for playback of output video files.
+Videos also play back correctly on Youtube.
+But they don't always play back correctly with Quicktime:

 - if framerate is too slow (e.g., with `--test` flag), there is no video playback (only a static green screen)
 - audio playback doesn't seem to work.

-[VLC](https://www.videolan.org/vlc/index.html) is recommended for playback.

-TODO make sure videos work on Youtube

 ## Major TODOs